ftrotter/mirrulations_regulation_data/README.md

 ## Warnings

 There are unique risks associated with this public dataset, please read these warnings carefully.
+There is a reason that the warnings come before the instructions in this ReadMe.

 ### Data Reliability Warning
 The public domain status of this information means that you are free to use this data in any way that you would like.